technicat/resume/index.md

 ### working for myself @ [Technicat LLC](http://technicat.com)

-2000-01-01 to present
+Jan 2000 to present

-Providing consulting and contract software development while self-publishing apps and games.
+Providing consulting and contract software development, self-publishing apps and games.

 ### working for the man @ [various](https://en.wikipedia.org/wiki/Working_for_the_Man_(song))

-1988-06-01 to 2001-06-01
+Jun 1988 to Jun 2001